To detect excessive protein escaping into the urine, to help evaluate and monitor kidney function, and to detect kidney damage

 A dipstick urine protein test is measured whenever a urinalysis is performed.
 This may be done as part of a routine check-up, a pregnancy check-up, when a urinary tract infection is suspected, as part of a hospital admission, or whenever the doctor wants to evaluate kidney function.
 It may also be done when a previous dipstick has been positive for protein to see if the protein excretion persists.

 The laboratory random or 24-hour urine protein test may be requested as a follow-up test when the dipstick test shows that there is a large quantity of protein present in the urine and/or when protein is shown to be persistently present.
-Since the dipstick primarily measures albumin, the doctor may request a laboratory urine protein test even when there is little protein detected on the dipstick if he suspects that there may be proteins other than albumin being released.
+Since the dipstick primarily measures albumin, the doctor may request a laboratory urine protein test even when there is little protein detected on the dipstick if they suspect that there may be proteins other than albumin being released.

-When a doctor is diagnosing the cause of proteinuria he also may request a urine electrophoresis test to determine exactly which proteins are being excreted and in what quantities.
+When a doctor is diagnosing the cause of proteinuria they also may request a urine electrophoresis test to determine exactly which proteins are being excreted and in what quantities.
 A serum electrophoresis also may be used to look at the proteins in the blood, especially if abnormal protein production is suspected.
 Other blood tests, such as a urea and creatinine, may be used to evaluate kidney function and a albumin and/or total protein may be used to look at the proteins in the blood.

 A protein to creatinine ratio may be requested on a random urine sample when a child shows evidence of significant and persistent protein in their urine on a dipstick urine test.
 It may also be requested when a patient has known kidney disease and/or damage and the doctor wants to monitor kidney function over time.
 A dipstick urine protein and/or a protein to creatinine ratio on a random urine sample may be used as a screen for kidney involvement when a patient is receiving treatment that may potentially affect kidney function.